enigmanark/Phaser-Electron-Webpack-ElectronBuilderTemplate/README.md

+Included the example template for Phaser 3 to demonstrate that it works.

 Do not develop your game in this project.
 This project should only be used for distributing releases and demos or whatever.
 I repeat, do not develop your game in this project.

 I recommend installing Yarn instead of using NPM for this.